RedisBloom/RedisBloom/docs/commands/cf.info.md

-Return information about a cuckoo filter.
+Returns information about a cuckoo filter.

 ## Required arguments